InsaneDev27/DIY-Laptop-Mouse-Project/README.md

 <img alt="Project Pinout" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Pi%20Pico%20Pinout%20for%20LMP.jpg" width="700">

 NOTE: On the rotary encoder, there should be 2 legs on the sides that normally help align the encoder on a mouse board, but are not necessary.
-Simply cut these off, as they will interfere with assembly later and often cause confusion in the soldering stage.
+Cut these off, as they will interfere with assembly later and often cause confusion in the soldering stage.

 <img alt="Rotary encoder pins to cut off" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Rotary%20Encoder%20diagram%20to%20cut%20off%20extra%20legs.jpg" width="200">